dswatson/prePSORT/Scripts/Clusters.md

     ## [1] 1

 With *k* = 2, the maximal mutual information between groupings is 1 bit.
-Since these two clusterings are perfectly concordant, this result unsurprising.
+Since these two clusterings are perfectly concordant, this result is unsurprising.

 Heatmap
 =======